stablekernel/aqueduct/_posts/2016-06-20-getting-started.md

 Creating a Project
 ---

 To start, we'll keep it simple.
 Create a new directory named `quiz` (ensure that it is lowercase).
 Within this directory, create a new file named `pubspec.yaml`.
 Dart uses this file to define your project and its dependencies.
-For the purposes of this getting started guide, you may want to use a capable text editor that you are familiar with and that supports both YAML and Dart.
-We suggest using

 In the pubspec, enter the following markup: